 Support for Mortgage Interest

-Support for Mortgage Interest (SMI) is there to support with the interest payments on your mortgage - it does not help you pay towards any capital repayments - and is paid by a repayable loan, with interest and administration charges added on top.
+Support for Mortgage Interest (SMI) is available to support you with the interest payments on your mortgage – it does not help you pay towards any capital repayments - and is paid by a repayable loan, with interest and administration charges added on top.

 You can claim SMI if you live in a mortgaged property and claim: